San Miguel de Allende the Fascinating City

 Parish Church of San Miguel Arcangel

-The representative icon of San Miguel de Allende is, without a doubt, the magnificent Parish Church of San Miguel Arcangel.
+The representative landmark of San Miguel de Allende is, without a doubt, the magnificent Parish Church of San Miguel Arcangel.

 The tallest building in the city, Neo-Gothic style and built with beautiful pink quarry makes this Parish something to admire.
-By day you can appreciate the remarkable details, but you can’t miss it at night.
+By day you can appreciate the remarkable details, but you can’t miss it at night, it’s even more spectacular.

-The original Parish was built in the sixteenth century but collapsed and was built again in the eighteenth century taking inspiration on the European Gothic architecture.
+The original Parish was built in the 16th century but collapsed and was built again in the 18th century, taking inspiration on the European Gothic architecture.

-Inside and outside the Parish is fascinating, admission is free and can not miss the great organ inside brought from Germany.
+Fascinating inside and outside the Parish, admission is free and you can not miss the great organ inside brought from Germany.

 Walking through San Miguel